OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/nodejs/Readme.md

+---
+page_type: sample

+description: This is a sample app which shows connector authentication and sends notification on task creation.

+products:
+- office-teams
+- office
+- office-365

+language(s):
+- nodejs

+extensions:

+contentType: samples

+createdDate: 16-11-2021 01:55:12
+---

 # Microsoft Teams Sample for Authentication in Connector in nodejs

 This is a sample connector application which demonstarates how to add authentication to connector configuration page and send notification on task creation.